graphile/migrate/README.md

       latest dump, apply the current migration to the shadow database, and output a SQL schema diff you can use to ensure no accidental changes have been made

-- [ ] Add `graphile-migrate init` command: ask questions and set up the relevant files for running graphile-migrate.

 - [ ] Add `graphile-migrate import` command: used after init but before running any other commands, imports the existing database as if it were the first